imjoseangel/docker-ansible/README.md

-# docker-ansible
+# A Docker Ansible image.

-Ansible on Docker
+Running